sophiebatten123/Tutoring-Hub/README.md

 #
 # Site Improvements

-TutorHub has a few oppurtunities for devlopment that would complement the sites purpose.
+Tutor Hub has a few opportunities for development that would complement the sites' purpose.
 These include:

 - Users would benefit from the option to 'rearrange' lesson bookings as opposed to just having the option to cancel them.
-- Users would benefit from recieving email confirmation when a lesson has been successfully booked.
+- Users would benefit from receiving email confirmation when a lesson has been successfully booked.
 - Users would benefit from the ability to share good work on the site, this would help contribute to the community ethos.

 # Features